izderadicka/audioserve/README.md

 To compensate for slow file system operation audioserve now by default is using cache system - see below.

 But true limiting factor is transcoding - as it's quite CPU intensive.
 Normally you should run only a handful of transcodings in parallel, not much then 2x - 4x more then number of cores in the machine.
 For certain usage scenarios enabling of [transcoding cache](#transcoding-cache) can help a bit.

-### Collections Cache

-For fast searches and fast browsing we use cache (based on fast Rust native key-value store sled).
-Cache monitors directories and updates itself upon changes (make take a while).
-Also after start of audioserve it takes some time before cache is filled (especially when large collections are used), so search might not work initially.

 ### Transcoding Cache